-In addition to preventing deforestation and restoring forests within our supply chains, we need to support the transformation of the wider landscapes our raw materials come from.
+In addition to preventing deforestation and restoring forests within our supply chains, we support the transformation to sustainable ecosystems of the wider landscapes our raw materials come from.

 The farms in our supply chains are not isolated – they are part of broader local economies with multiple industries and land uses.
 This is why we need to take action and apply integrated strategies that help address the many deforestation drivers in the key regions we source our raw materials from.

 By joining together with the private sector, governments, smallholder farmers and Indigenous Peoples and Local Communities, we can help achieve the vision of a regenerative and equitable agricultural system.

 Working at landscape level